acemb-rso/wng-zipper/README.md

 - Changelog: `CHANGELOG.md`
 - License: [MIT](LICENSE)

+## Developing & PRs
+- The Codex workspace now includes an `origin` remote set to `https://github.com/acemb-rso/wng-zipper.git`, which the Create PR helper requires.
+If you clone the repository elsewhere and the remote is missing, add it with `git remote add origin https://github.com/acemb-rso/wng-zipper.git` before invoking the tool.

 Created by **Goldwalker** with collaboration from GPT-5.
 Inspired by [Caewok’s Zipper Initiative](https://github.com/caewok/fvtt-zipper-initiative) and [Death-Save’s Combat Carousel](https://github.com/death-save/combat-carousel).